 Adding new pillows and blankets are two simple updates that can make your bed more luxurious, and the same goes for breathable, cotton bedsheets.
 They help boost bedroom comfort, add texture, and make the room more visually appealing.
 To complete the look and achieve an optimal sleep environment, try to incorporate one or two cozy rugs and give your bedroom a relaxing look.
 Such rugs look amazing in bedrooms with soft, pastel colors and subtle patterns.
 Plus, they work particularly well with design styles that give a home an airy, relaxing, and welcoming feel (think Bohemian, Scandinavian style, etc.).

 Eliminating excess light makes falling asleep easier

-Natural light is an essential design element and something that we, human beings, can not thrive without.
+Anyone who took an interior design course would agree that natural light is an essential design element and something that we, human beings, can not thrive without.
 That said, too much of it before and during bedtime can actually mess up our sleeping patterns and cause us to stay awake at night.
 The way it works is the light interrupts our sleep by interfering with our body’s internal clock known as the circadian rhythm, which helps regulate our sleep-wake cycle.